 Vie et Passion du Christ (1903) Director: Ferdinand Zecca

-Ferdinand Zecca (1864-1947) was a noted early film pioneer.
-He used early cinematic tricks, particularly with regard to short film showcasing a fictionalized version of the Wright Brothers.
-He worked for Pathé, a French film company, which later acquired George Melies’s Star Films.
-He worked as an editor for many of Melies’s films.
-Vie et Passion du Christ is his most notable film.
+Ferdinand Zecca (1864-1947) was a noted early French film pioneer.
+He used nascent cinematic tricks, particularly with regard to short films showcasing fictionalized versions of the Wright Brothers.
+He worked for Pathé, a French film company.
+Zecca had previously worked as an editor for many of George Melies’s films.
+Vie et Passion du Christ is his most notable work.